opensearch-project/security/DEVELOPER_GUIDE.md

 ### Setting up password for demo admin user

 This step is a pre-requisite to installing demo configuration.
-There are two ways password can be set for demo `admin` user:
+There are two ways the demo `admin` user password can be set:
-1. **Setting via environment variable:** Password be passed by exporting `OPENSEARCH_INITIAL_ADMIN_PASSWORD` variable with a password.
+1. **Setting via environment variable:** The default password  can be passed by exporting `OPENSEARCH_INITIAL_ADMIN_PASSWORD` variable with a password.
 ```shell
 export OPENSEARCH_INITIAL_ADMIN_PASSWORD=<password>
 ```

-2. **Setting via a text file:** Password can also be supplied by creating a single line text file `opensearch_initial_admin_password.txt` file with `<password>` under `$OPENSEARCH_HOME/config/` folder.
+2. **Setting via a text file:** The password can also be supplied by creating a single line text file `opensearch_initial_admin_password.txt` file with `<password>` under `$OPENSEARCH_HOME/config/` folder.

-**_Note:_** If no password is supplied the installation will fail.
-The passwords supplied need to be strong as there is a password validation check in place.
-There is an option to skip password validation by passing `-t` option to installation script.
+**_Note:_** If no password is supplied, the installation will fail.
+The password supplied will also be tested for its strength and will be blocked if it is too simple.
+There is an option to skip this password validation by passing the `-t` option to the installation script.
 However, this should only be used for test environments.

 ### Executing the demo installation script